DominikGuzei/flawless.css/README.md

 How can i use this?
 -----
-Just download the complete package here and look at the **starter.html** and **starter.less** files.
+Just download the complete package here and look at the **index.html** and **css/style.less** files.
 There is a lot of inline documentation to get you started.
 To fully understand how the framework works you should also take a look at [LESS](http://lesscss.org) and [LESS.JS](http://github.com/cloudhead/less.js/)

 What exactly is the difference?
 ----